 As much as we all love voluminous curls, they sometimes get in the way during work, school, or exercise.
+When doing things like swimming, it may feel better to start braiding hair up in a protective style.
 You may also want a solution to calm the all-too-common frizz that comes with curly hair.
-One of the best ways to keep your curls in check is to braid it back, and there are braids for curly hairstyles of all kinds.
+One of the best ways to keep your curls in check is to braid it back, and there are hairstyles for braids with curls of all kinds.

 1. Mini Cornrows

 Cornrows are a braided hairstyle that can tame any mane, whether you have an Afro or a set of curls waiting for conquest.

 These braids are tight, small, and braided close to the scalp, which makes them low-maintenance and long-lasting.
 It’s important to find an experienced stylist to install your cornrows so that they aren’t too tight; that way, they will protect your hair instead of damaging it.

 There are many box braids styles to try.
 You can mix up sizes, lengths, textures, and ways to accessorize your braids.
 Box braids are great for women with curly hair because they transform the braids into a manageable style.
 Box braids are also low-maintenance and protective.

 French braids are an easy, do-it-yourself braided hairstyle for curly-haired women who want the option to take their braids in and out each day.
 Once you know how to French braid, you can get creative and do one long French braid, French braided pigtails, or half-braided pigtails with your curls loose at the ends to showcase your wavy hair.

 4. Micro Braids

 Micro braids have been around for centuries.
 They’re great for curly hairstyles because they create the appearance of straight hair.
 Once braided, they become a convenient option for those who normally have curly hair.
 Micro braids can, however, cause possible hair breakage and they will take a significant amount of time to install and take down.